-Like in any other sealed environment, the processing of waste (human, food, or other types) is a serious consideration for ship designers and operators.
-It must be collected, stored and processed in order to be safely disposed of into the ocean.
+Like in any other sealed environment, the processing of waste (human, food, or different types) is a serious consideration for ship designers and operators.
+It must be collected, stored and processed to be safely disposed of into the ocean.
 The International Maritime Organisation (IMO) lays down strict guidelines on the discharge of sewage into the sea.
 Raw sewage must be suitably treated using on-board compact effluent process systems.
 These typically generate foam as part of the treatment.
-The whole process is operated by a vacuum to move effluent around the ship and foam in the system can prevent it from working efficiently.
+A vacuum operates the whole process to move effluent around the ship, and foam in the system can prevent it from working efficiently.

-The SmartFoam is a unique product, designed to measure and control foam in a single unit which is easy and quick to install.
-The sensor contains its own transmitter located inside the probe head so it can connect directly to a process controller or a pump.
+The SmartFoam is a unique product, designed to measure and control foam in a single unit, which is easy and quick to install.
+The sensor contains a transmitter inside the probe head so it can connect directly to a process controller or a pump.
 The SmartFoam can be used to create an effective foam control system without the need for any additional transmitter and is designed to be robust for industrial use.
-The sensor is designed using the unique patented IMA Sensing™ technology which enables foam to be measured reliably even when it is covered with a build-up of sticky material which frequently happens during foam measurement.
+The sensor is designed using the unique patented IMA Sensing™ technology.
+Foam can be reliably measured even when it is covered with a build-up of sticky material, which frequently happens during foam measurement.

 SmartFoam operates by passing a small alternating current through the foam being detected and uses this to measure impedance.
 The impedance of the material being sensed is used to determine when the foam is present.